 Moissanite Properties and Details

-Manmade moissanite jewelry comes in a variety of shades, including the following:
+- Manmade moissanite jewelry comes in a variety of shades, including white, yellow, blue, brown, pink and red.

 Cubic Zirconia Composition and History